Proactive Distributed Emergency Response with Heterogeneous Tasks Allocation

 \subsubsection{Ground emergency vehicle team.}

 ERV deployment in P-DRONETIM aims to find the best solution that minimizes the sum of the defined constraint costs.
 Since each vehicle can communicate with all other vehicles in the network, the constraint graph is complete in structure.
 Specifically, each vehicle (node) is connected to every other vehicle in the EVT in the constraint graph.
 Each constraint is a function $C_{ij}: D_{i} \times D_{j} \rightarrow \mathbb{R}_{+} \cup\{0\} \text { (binary constraint) }$.
 The constraint relation between any two ERVs in P-DRONETIM is developed as: where $X_{a}$ and $X_{b}$ are the variables held by ERVs $a$ and $b$.
-Arbitrary values for weight $w_{j}$ is chosen dependent on whether or not an incident has been reported at location $j$.
-Specifically, the weight $w_{j} = w_{d}$ is applied on the function $c_{X_{i}}$ to discount the cost for dispatch assignments if the value assignment of variable $X_{i} = j$ and location $j$ has a reported incident ( i.e., $\mathrm{TD}_{j}>0$).
-On the contrary, if location $j$ has no reported incident (i.e., $\mathrm{TD}_{j}\leq0$), then weight $w_{j}=w_{r}$ is applied to the function $c_{{X_{i}}}$.
-In this case, weight $w_{r} \texttt{>>} w_{d}$ is set to penalize relocation decision.
-The values of the weight $w_{j}$ ensures that relocation of emergency vehicles are carried out only after dispatch to reported incident locations are completed.
+The weights $w_{j}$ is chosen from the set $\{ w_{d}, w_{r}\}$ dependent on the whether or not an incident has been reported at location $j$.
+Specifically, if the value assignment of variable $X_{i} = j$ and location $j$ has a reported incident ( i.e., $\mathrm{TD}_{j}>0$), the weight $w_{j}$ on the function $c_{X_{i}}$ is equal to $w_{d}$.
+The weight $w_{d}$ is applied to discount the cost for dispatch assignments.
+On the contrary, if location $j$ has no reported incident (i.e., $\mathrm{TD}_{j}\leq0$) then weight $w_{j}=w_{r}$ is applied to the function $c_{{X_{i}}}$.
+In this case, weight $w_{r} \texttt{>>} w_{d}$ is set to penalize such an assignment.
+That is, increase the cost and indicate less importance.
+The values of the weight $w_{j}$ will ensure that relocation of emergency vehicles are carried out only after dispatch to reported incident locations are completed.